 If you’re uninsured or underinsured, you may need to rely on county programs, nonprofits, and health clinics for healthcare.
-But access to programs and resources vary significantly from county to county and state to state.
-It can be tough to tell if you’re eligible for these services.
+But, access varies significantly, and it can be tough to tell if you’re eligible.

 Here’s a roundup of resources, tools, and tips to find clinics and financial assistance to manage the physical and mental health needs of you and your family.

 If you can’t get insurance through your employer, see if you qualify for Medicaid.
 Medicaid is a federal and state program that offers health insurance coverage at little or no cost.

 Coverage depends on your income level, but under the Affordable Care Act (ACA), 35 states, including Washington, D.C., have expanded eligibility to include a wider income range.